msg-byu/getting-started/README.md

 ### Python

-In this group we write most of our code in [python](https://www.python.org/), if we need it to be faster then we prototype it in python and then code it in [fortran](https://en.wikipedia.org/wiki/Fortran).
+In this group we write most of our code in [python](https://www.python.org/).
+Python is a convenient programming language to work with, but it is slower than some other languages.
+If we need the code to be faster we first prototype it in python, and then code it in [fortran](https://en.wikipedia.org/wiki/Fortran).
 That being said we execute most of our code from the terminal;
 to work effectively in computational science, you should get used to working in the terminal.
 If you are a Windows user we strongly recommend you get [docker](https://www.docker.com/) for this reason.
-(Our group Windows expertise---we don't find Windows convenient for computation.)
-If you are a mac user, you have a very nice terminal (and python) already.
+(Our group has little Windows expertise---we don't find Windows convenient for computation.)
+If you are a mac user, then you already have a very nice terminal (and python).
 However, you should still get [docker](https://www.docker.com/).

 #### Docker